What is the Difference Between MQL vs. SQL?

 The methods used to evaluate where your potential customer is in his buying journey differs between industries and companies.
 Ideally, you’ll need to create a nurturing program to shepherd your prospects through the process, but first you have to select those leads that are worth the effort.
 According to Gleanster Research, a full 50% of the leads you receive are not yet ready to buy.
 In fact, only 25% of them are legitimate and should be forwarded to sales as SQLs.

-Lead scoring: One way to determine an MQL is through lead scoring, which helps you to set some parameters for sending qualified SQLs through to sales.
+One way to determine an MQL vs SQL is through lead scoring, which helps you to set some parameters for sending qualified SQLs through to sales.
 Marketing automation programs have criteria that use your website analytics to determine how long a user spent on your website, track the pages he viewed and the items he clicked on until the point where he provided his contact details.
-You can allocate a score for each behavior, and set a minimum level of points for the lead to become an MQL.
+You can allocate a marketing qualified lead score for each behavior, and set a minimum level of points for the lead to become an MQL.

 At this point, these are ripe for nurturing with tactics such as an email marketing campaign, a personalized invitation to a virtual or real-life event or a special promotional deal, and the process will help to increase the information you have on them.
-When your MQL responds positively indicating that they may be ready to consider making a buying decision, you have converted your marketing qualified lead into a sales qualified lead to pursue.
+When your MQL responds positively indicating that they may be ready to consider making a buying decision, you have converted your marketing qualified lead into a sales qualified opportunity to pursue.
+Check out our blog post to learn how to create killer lead nurturing content.

 Converting an SQL into a Sale